Hashimk101/OOP_Project/README.md

 # 🎮 SONIC CLASSIC HEROS
-> A recreation of SEGA's classic Sonic, crafted with C++17 and SFML SFML 2.6.2, featuring procedural maps, animated sprites, collectables, basic AI enemies, and a Heads Up Display (timer + scoreboard)
+> A recreation of SEGA's classic Sonic, crafted with C++17 and SFML 2.6.2, featuring grid based maps, animated sprites, collectables, basic AI enemies, and a Heads Up Display (timer + scoreboard)
 ## 🚀 Table of Contents
 1. [About](#about)
 2. [Features](#features)